Connect to a Database

 Step 1 - Find a Database to connect

-You can go to the Database Hub list of databases and search for any topic that interests you.
+Go to the Database Hub list of databases and search for any topic that interests you.

-Step 2 - Connecting
+Step 2 - Connect

 Connect button on the top right corner of the screen.
 The counter on the right side shows how many Apps are using that database at the moment:

 The Connect dialog will appear.
 Then choose to which App, from one of your already existing apps, you want to connect.
 The chosen App in the drop down will have access to the Database that you are connecting to.

 Step 3 - Use the data